Here is what you need to apply for an Evergreen Indiana library card from the Franklin County Public Library District:

 * Return to the library after retrieving your library card (in this instance, materials may be held for a limited time pending your return).

 * Purchase a replacement library card for $2.

 A patron’s access to materials may be limited due to overdue materials and fees.
 A patron’s card will be blocked, and no services may be obtained with it if the patron has 15 or more overdue items, or owes $10 or more in unpaid fees.
 The number of overdue materials and/or amount of fees that will result in a patron being blocked is calculated at the consortium level and not at the library level.
 A patron may also be barred if circumstances warrant.

 A patron may inform library staff that an item is lost.
 The replacement cost of the item and a processing fee of $10 per item will be assessed to the patron’s card.
 If third party collection services are used, a fee for collection services will be added to the patron’s record.
 Lost items shall be paid for at the billing Evergreen Indiana library.
 No refund will be given to a patron for a lost item for which a patron has paid.
 Fines, fees and third party collection fees are not refundable.

 21 days – Books, Audiobooks, & Phonics/Math Kits

 14 days – Music CDs

-7 days – Videotapes, DVDs, Software, & Magazines
+7 days – DVDs, Software, Binge Boxes & Magazines

 The following items remain in the libraries and may not be checked out: newspapers, reference materials, genealogy, local history materials, the latest issue of magazines, and the LCD projector.
-All items that circulate may be renewed once.
+All items that circulate may be renewed in accordance with our borrowing matrix.
 Items that are on hold for another library patron may not be renewed.